Student Travel Vignettes and eVisas

 1. How do I create my UKVI Account, linking the identification documents, and accessing the e-Visa?

 The Home Office provides detailed guidance on their webpageLink opens in a new window on how to apply for your UKVI account and access your e-Visa.
-There is additional guidance on how to use the UK Immigration: ID Check appLink opens in a new window to successfully scan your Passport or BRP card.
+There is additional guidance on how to use the UK Immigration: ID Check appLink opens in a new window to successfully scan your Passport.

 2. What document is the best to use to create a UKVI account?